INCLUDES FLIGHT, HOTEL & MORE in Morocco

 A visit to Morocco is not complete unless you try something completely new.
 Trek the countryside on camelback, explore the breath-taking Atlas Mountains and, more importantly, indulge in the national obsession, tea.
 Known as the 'Moroccan whisky', the locals drink a certain type of tea called atai, which is a mix of green tea, mint and sugar.
 Moroccans are also equally passionate about their cuisine.
 Feast on hearty dishes like tagine, couscous and the traditional Berber-soup known as harira.
 Like the rest of the country, Moroccan food is spicy, sweet, and full of colour, so remember to bring your appetite and a taste of adventure.

-If you are ready to rock the Kasbah, cheap holidays to Morocco are at your fingertips, thanks to Fleetway Travel.
 All-inclusive holidays to Morocco are a popular option.
 You can select a resort hotel and enjoy a sun-soaked holiday in exotic North Africa.
 Even if you elect to stay in a resort hotel, you are free to explore the souks, mosques, and winding streets of Marrakech and Casablanca.
 You can also take a trip out into the desert and pretend you're Lawrence of Arabia.